Slipped disc rules may enable you to escape lower back surgery.

 LOWER BACK SURGERY ... skilfully done, it can be very successful.

-There are very few exceptions to these rules.
+There are very few deviations from these comments.
 If you have doubts, then discuss each of them with your chiropractor.
 Sitting, very occasionally, in some patients actually brings relief, and lying down aggravates the pain in the leg.
 But that's the exception that proves the rule.

 These slipped disc rules are not in place of the appropriate treatment.
 Reducing that bulging disc is vital; as chiropractors, we think with a very carefully applied, specific spinal adjustment.